-- Variables for modem information are only supported by modem-compatible drivers - Variables for the polling cycle only for pure polling drivers - Connection-related information such as ErrorMSG only for drivers that only edit one connection at a a time
+- Variables for modem information are only supported by modem-compatible drivers. - Driver variables for the polling cycle are only available for pure polling drivers - Connection-related information such as ErrorMSG is only supported for drivers that only edit one connection at a a time.